 Pilots who are not ILS PRM qualified will be cleared for a standard ILS approach and ATC will apply dependant separation standards between aircraft.

-While ILS PRM APCH are in use, ACFT able to comply with ILS PRM PROC will be afforded priority over non–compliant ACFT.
+While ILS PRM approaches are in use, aircraft able to comply will be afforded priority over non-compliant aircraft.

 ATIS: The ATIS will include notification when ILS PRM approaches are in use.